laurabrugger/laurabrugger.github.io/content/_index.md

       title: '🌍 My Research'
       subtitle: ''
       text: |-
         I am a socio-environmental scientist focused on the dynamic relationship between people and the planet.
 My early work examined how disasters and social vulnerability influence civic participation and resilience.
-More recently, I have expanded into biodiversity and public health, with projects on urban wildlife and tropical forest conservation.
-Across these strands, I translate rigorous research into actionable, equitable strategies that help communities and ecosystems thrive, especially in the face of climate change.
+I have since expanded into biodiversity and public health, partnering with scientists and communities on projects ranging from urban wildlife to tropical forest conservation.
+Across these strands, I use spatial analysis and climate-hazards modeling to translate rigorous research into actionable strategies that support equitable adaptation, environmental justice, and thriving ecosystems in a changing climate.
     design:
       columns: '1'